Kumbakonam Gopalu: Soundtrack

 The music was composed by Ilaiyaraaja.
-The song "Oru Nandhavanam" was reused version of Ilayaraja's own Malayalam song "Manikuttikurumbulla" from Malayalam film Kaliyoonjal.
+The song "Oru Nandhavanam" was reused version of Ilayaraja's own Malayalam song "Manikuttikurumbulla" from the Malayalam film Kaliyoonjal.

-Release
+Release and reception

-A critic from Deccan Herald wrote "I can’t find a word that can aptly describe this film — vulgar, tacky, obscene would all fit, but its worse than all that put together.
+A critic from Deccan Herald wrote "I can't find a word that can aptly describe this film — vulgar, tacky, obscene would all fit, but its worse than all that put together.
 This is one of those really disgusting films that leaves a stain on your mind".
 In contrast, a reviewer from The Hindu wrote the director's "approach in the second- half however enlivens the film".
+Two years after release, the producers were given a ₹5 lakh subsidy by the Tamil Nadu government along with several other films.